biodiversitydata-se/pipelines/sbdi/README.md

 The solr cloud consist of three nodes (live-solrcloud-1, -2 and -3).

+See *pipelines* and *solrcloud* roles in [sbdi-install](https://github.com/biodiversitydata-se/sbdi-install) for information on how to install and manage pipelines.

 ### Running pipelines
 Run pipelines as the `spark` user.